((Content warning: This is a fictional portrayal of kidnap, assault, and criminal exploitation of children.))

 “Ok,” I stalled.
 “Um, are you ok?”

 “Are you, ok, Delphine?
 Do you need anything?
 Can I do anything for you?”
-I desperately wanted to hear more about my daughter but knew it would be important to learn more and keep her talking, instead of pushing her.
+I desperately wanted to hear more about my daughter but knew keeping her talking would allow me to learn more.
+I tried to engage, instead of pushing her.

 There was a pause.
 The phone was muffled again and I heard whispering.
 I wondered, for a moment, if this was all some prank by a teenager trying to get into the news.
 But she knew the nickname and password… those things haven’t been released.